Students IGNITE at BHS leadership conference

 The first day started with a speech from Porter Ellett.
-He lost the use of his left arm at a young age, yet he grew up playing baseball, basketball, golf, and running track.
+He lost the use of his right arm at a young age, yet he grew up playing baseball, basketball, golf, and running track.
 He gave a motivational and inspirational talk to students about overcoming obstacles.

 The students then played team building games and had breakout sessions after lunch.
 The sessions taught the students important things to think about as they began their senior year and prepared to be leaders who would eventually move on to college.

 The four sessions were: Positioning Yourself 4 Success, The 2 Most Important Days of Your Life, The Power of Positive Relationships, and 10 Tips for Financial Success.

 “This conference was a great experience that taught me the values of hard work, teamwork, and determination,” one student said.
 “It was fun to learn more about my fellow classmates and the traits that they have.”